🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’³ Local Payment Services + 8.1 -- 10 Brazil's Pix instant payment system is ubiquitous in Gramado, providing a seamless and highly efficient digital payment experience for all local transactions.
+πŸ’³ Local Payment Services + 8.2 -- 10 Brazil's Pix instant payment system is widely accepted, and Gramado, as a tourist destination, has good card and digital payment coverage.
+International cards are more readily accepted here than in smaller cities.

 πŸš† TRANSPORTATION